This page shows recent publications from the Department of Health’s publications feed.

 Information relating to ministerial gifts and hospitality, overseas travel and meetings for 2017.

 Transparency data: Special advisers’ gifts, hospitality and media meetings: 2017

 30 June 2017, 8:30 am

-Updated: Updated with information for April to June 2017.
+Updated: Updated with information for July to September 2017.

 This data also covers meetings held with newspaper and media proprietors, editors and senior executives.

 Transparency data: NHS Injury Costs Recovery scheme: April 2017 to March 2018